 - 3. A Member State may delegate its tasks in the Pharmacovigilance Risk Assessment Committee to another Member State.
-Each Member State may represent no more than one other Member State - 4.
+Each Member State may represent no more than one other Member State. - 4.
 The members and alternate members of the Pharmacovigilance Risk Assessment Committee shall be appointed on the basis of their relevant expertise in pharmacovigilance matters and risk assessment of medicinal products for human use, in order to guarantee the highest levels of specialist qualifications and a broad spectrum of relevant expertise.
 For this purpose, Member States shall liaise with the Management Board and the Commission in order to ensure that the final composition of the Committee covers the scientific areas relevant to its tasks. - 5.
 The members and alternate members of the Pharmacovigilance Risk Assessment Committee shall be appointed for a term of 3 years, which may be renewed following the procedures referred to in paragraph 1.
-The Committee shall elect its chairperson and vice-chairperson from among its members for a term of three years, which may be prolonged once.
+The Committee shall elect its chairperson and vice-chairperson from among its members for a term of three years, which may be prolonged once. - 5a.
+The Pharmacovigilance Risk Assessment Committee shall establish its own rules of procedure, laying down in particular: - (a) procedures for appointing and replacing the chairperson; - (b) procedures relating to working parties and scientific advisory groups; - (c) a procedure for the urgent adoption of recommendations.